da-coda/mailpie/README.md

 and as an IMAP server for you mail client.
 Any mail sent via SMTP to MailPie will be visible in your mail client.

 #### Planned
-- Dockerize MailPie and put it on Dockerhub for simple usage
-- Webinterface with Vue 3 and Vuetify communicating over Server-Send-Events with the backend
+- Webinterface with Vue 3 communicating over Server-Send-Events and REST Api with the backend
 - REST-API that can be used in test suites for mail testing
-- Switch from hardcoded stuff like ports to a way to use configs and CLI flags; Add debug mode
 - Codeception(PHP) Module for testing with the REST-API
 - Advanced SMTP and IMAP handling
 - Maybe supporting usage as a proxy mail server for mail logging?